-On the Search Results screen, one of the folllowing view options will be displayed:
+On the Search Results screen, one of the following view options will be displayed:

-International Standards are sometimes adopted by Standards Australia.
+International Standards are sometimes adopted by Standards Australia, found in SAI Global.
 This means that the Australian adoptions can be used instead of the International versions.
 Some of these Australian adoptions have been modified, or altered to suit Australian conditions, but most are identical equivalents to their International versions.

 Before your select Request Unlock to access an International Standard, check if there is an Australian equivalent as follows: